Christianity, Devotionals, The Writing Life

 God’s Word tells us we are to “redeem the time,” to change the way we spend it from doing something wasteful to doing something wise — which is … “understanding what the will of the Lord is.”

 How do we do this?
 Verse 14 of the above passage tells us, “Awake thou that sleepest, and arise from the dead, and Christ shall give thee light.”
-So, we wake up in the morning, arise from our bed, and expose ourselves to the light of Christ in His Word.
+So, we wake up in the morning, arise from our beds, and expose ourselves to the light of Christ in His Word.
 There is no other way of “understanding what the will of the Lord is” than to redeem the time by reading, studying, and meditating on God’s Word.

 All time spent in God’s Word is time redeemed.
 This is a goal for myself and my prayer for you.